HaitaiNg/Education/Books/big_short_quotes.md

  "dumb money."
 He'd study up on them, too, but later.
  (33)

- Credit Default Swaps: Insurance policy, typically on a corporate bond, with a semi annual premium payments and a fixed term.
- These were convenient because you knew exactly how much you could lose, but your gains could be exponential “if I bought a credit default swap, my downside was defined and certain, and the upside was many multiples on it”

- Dr Mike Burry -> neurology resident (investments on the side)

  He used no leverage and avoided shorting stocks.
 He was doing nothing more promising than buying common stocks and nothing more complicated than sitting in